openc2e/openc2e/README.md

 #### Ubuntu

-On Ubuntu 18.10 you'll need these packages:
+On Ubuntu 18.10 and up, you'll need these packages:

 ```bash
 sudo apt-get install \